 Sign in to your Cite This For Me account to save and export your bibliography.

-When following the APA format guidelines, you must pay attention to presentation details such as font type, line spacing, margins and page headers to ensure your work is easily legible.
+When following the APA paper format guidelines, you must pay attention to presentation details such as font type, line spacing, margins and APA headings to ensure your work is easily legible.

 APA stands for American Psychological Association, the scientific organisation that assembles the publishing manual of the APA format.
 The style was developed in 1929 by a group of scientists to standardize scientific writing.
 It was created in the hopes that it would provide a coherent and professional manner of citing sources for students and researchers in the fields of social and behavioural sciences.

 The first publication manual of the APA format was published in pursuit of a neat and efficient research formatting style, mainly for editorial purposes.
 Although some contemporary scientists argued that having such strict regulations restricted personal writing styles, the format has since become one of the most popular referencing styles.
 Today it is adopted in term papers, research reports, literature reviews, theoretical articles, case studies etc.

 This Cite This For Me APA citation website is not associated with the American Psychological Association, but all the information provided is in line with their official Publication Manual.
 If you decided to cite APA guide pages, or nearly any source for that matter, checkout the Cite This For Me citation generator for assistance.

 Information and academic trends are constantly evolving and changing.
 To adapt to this, citation styles and referencing formats also update over time.
 This is why the American Psychological Association releases new editions every so often.
 The latest is the seventh edition of its Publication Manual, which was released in October 2019.

 The 7th edition includes many new things including a chapter on journal article reporting standards, reference examples, an APA sample paper for different paper types, and more.
 With regards to APA citing, here are some of the most important updates listed in the 7th edition:

 Before you start citing, ask your instructor what version of the style they want you to follow.